CityofToronto/bdit_data-sources/volumes/vds/readme.md

 | uid            | bigint                      | 6774601             | unique id |

 ### vds.veh_length_15min
-Summarization of `vds.raw_vdsvehicledata` with count of observation (vehicle) lengths grouped by 15 min / 1m length / vds_id.
+Summarization of `vds.raw_vdsvehicledata` with count of observation (vehicle) lengths grouped by 15 min / MTO classification guide / vdsconfig_uid.
 Can be used to investigate the mix of vehicle types using our roadways.

 Data quality:
 - There are some suspiciously long vehicles (about 0.05% >= 20m, max = 49m).
-- There are null length values in `raw_vdsvehicledata` which are excluded here.
+- There are null length values in `raw_vdsvehicledata` which are included here.
+The meaning of these are not understood, but make up a significant portion of values in some cases (suspicious).

 Row count: 4,622,437
 | column_name    | data_type                   | sample              | description   |